vkumov/casbin.js/README.md

 - [ ] Cookie mode.
 - [ ] Lightweight enforcer (avoid the abuse of async functions).
 - [ ] Integration with other modern frontend frameworks.

-## Differences

-- Using Vite for bundling
-- Bumped dependencies